 Lack of standard requirements

-Lack of formal education
+Lack of formal education in this field

-Becoming a DevOps is quite an undertaking
+Learning DevOps is quite an undertaking

 - Avoid hiring people who go on long retreats.
 Sometimes you need 3 minutes of DevOps time to restore the system.